 • Control Framework Assessment: an assessment of the level of reliability of the relevant control systems and procedures used to prevent and/or detect Data Errors prior to use of the Data for the purpose of strategic decision making and prior to submission of the Data to Ofgem.

-• DAG Licence Condition: means Standard Licence Condition B23 for electricity transmission Licensees, Special Standard Condition A55 for gas transmission and gas distribution Licensees, and Standard Licence Condition 45 for electricity distribution Licensees.
+• DAG Licence Condition: means Standard Licence Condition B23 for electricity transmission Licensees, Special Standard Condition A55 for gas transmission and gas distribution Licensees, Standard Licence Condition 45 for electricity distribution Licensees, Standard Licence Condition D5 for Electricity System Operator Licencee and Stndard Licence Condition D4 for Gas System Planner Licencee.

 • Data: As defined in the DAG Licence Condition: “means, information contained in any submissions to the Authority under this licence in respect of which the licensee must carry out a Risk Assessment, as specified in the DAG, as may be further clarified in the DAG.”